opendatateam/udata/docs/extending.md

 ### Metrics (`udata.metrics`)

-A module entrypoint allowing to register new metrics
+A module entrypoint allowing to register new metrics.

 ### Models (`udata.models`)